 With so many people getting in touch has a common pattern of injury emerged?

 DH: I think a lot of people put on new clean socks for summit day and they are too tight.
-Lacing boots too tight.
+Lacing boots too tight is another cause.
 Talking about common patterns of injury it's worth looking at our write up of Kite Skier's Toe.
 What do you think Chris?

 CI: Sadly the majority of injuries have avoidable or preventable features.
 Getting the basics right significantly reduces the incidence of frostbite.